Privacy Policy

 When your healthcare provider uploads health documents (such as pathology reports, lab results, or medical records) for metric extraction, we process this data using artificial intelligence as follows:

-• AI processing: Only de-identified health metric data (test names, values, units, and dates) is sent to our AI provider (OpenAI) for structured extraction and verification.
+- AI processing: Only de-identified health metric data (test names, values, units, and dates) is sent to our AI provider (Azure OpenAI, hosted in the Australia East region) for structured extraction and verification.
 No raw personal information is ever transmitted to AI services.
 AI processing uses a two-pass verification chain: an extractor pass identifies metrics, and a verifier pass independently checks the results for accuracy.

-• No PHI in logs: Application logs and error reports contain only de-identified text.
+- No health information in logs: Application logs and error reports contain only de-identified text.
 Raw document content and personal health information are never written to logs or transmitted to error monitoring services.

 If the AI service is unavailable or not configured, the system falls back to deterministic text parsing (pattern matching) that operates entirely within our own infrastructure, with no data sent to any third party.